yurilpbh/CRUD-Ang-PHP-MySql/README.md

 define('DB_PASS', ''); // Insert the password to access the MySql server define('DB_NAME', 'mydb'); // Change the 'mydb' to the database used
 ```

+Inside of backend/api there is a file "createTable.txt" with the steps to create the database, the table, and insert some data into.

 ## Further help